api3dao/oev-docs/docs/oev/overview/oev-auctioneer.md

    This phase takes `BIDDING_PHASE_LENGTH_SECONDS`.
 2. Awarding phase - During this phase, Auctioneer determines and awards the winner.
 Bids placed during this period are ignored.
-This phase takes the remainder of the auction length, that is `AUCTION_LENGTH_SECONDS - BIDDING_PHASE_LENGTH_SECONDS`.
+This phase takes the remainder of the auction length, which is `AUCTION_LENGTH_SECONDS - BIDDING_PHASE_LENGTH_SECONDS`.

 As soon as the bidding phase is over, Auctioneer attempts to resolve the auction